trey-capps/trey-capps.github.io/content/posts/spotify_reddit.md

 - Acousticness

 These data points will be later used to compare songs from Reddit to the user's playlist.
-To gather these data points for each songs, these songs can be searched in the Spotify API using ```spotipy```.
-Some posts from the subreddit may be from youtube or other sites.
+To gather these data points for each song, these songs can be searched in the Spotify API using ```spotipy```.
+Some posts from the subreddit maybe from youtube or other sites.
 These songs might not exist on Spotify, but if they do we can extract their data.
-The final output will contain a json file with the songs from Reddit that exist on Spotify and the song's data points.
+The final output will contain a JSON file with the songs from Reddit that exist on Spotify and the song's data points.

 The following code is for the 'indieheads' subreddit.
 ```